relizaio/reliza-java-client/README.md

 ## 2. Use Case: Send Release Metadata to Reliza Hub

 This use case is commonly used in the CI workflow to stream Release metadata to Reliza Hub.
 As in previous case, API key must be generated for the project on Reliza Hub prior to sending release details.
+When pushing multiple artifacts, unused parameters should be left as null.

 Sample command to send release details: